- Mask are required for all elections workers and watchers while at the Penn Stater.

 The Centre County Board of Elections will begin the processing/pre-canvassing of absentee and mail-in ballots at 7:00 AM on Tuesday, May 18, 2021.

 Will there be a livestream video of the pre-canvassing room?

 Yes.
 The Centre County Board of Commissioners has sponsored the C-NET livestreaming via YouTube of the Vote-by-Mail Processing Room.
-Beginning at 6:30 AM, three C-NET cameras will livestream from the room.
+Beginning on Tuesday, May 18 at 7:00 AM, three C-NET cameras will livestream from the room.
 There will be two videos: one with a split screen of the room and one with a wide shot of the room.
 The livestreaming will end at 7:00pm on Tuesday, May 18.
 It will begin again at 11:00 AM on Wednesday, May 19 and conclude at 7:00PM.

 Are watchers allowed at the pre-canvassing?